gravitational/teleport/rfd/0074-sftp-support.md

 will be re-executed as the logon user of the SSH connection.
 This will require adding a hidden `sftp` sub command to the `teleport` binary.
 The parent process will create 2 anonymous pipes and pass them to the child (`teleport sftp`) so the child can access the SFTP connection.
-The `enable_file_copying` option will be added to the `ssh_server` yaml config to control whether scp and sftp will be enabled or not for per node.
+The `disable_file_copy` option will be added to the `ssh_server` yaml config to control whether scp and sftp will be enabled or not for per node.